No9005/universityJobDay/README.md

 mail: d.kiermeier(at)el-amara.net
 linkedin: https://de.linkedin.com/in/daniel-kiermeier

+This software was developed for the universityJobDay.
+Its purpose is to give young students an idea of online questionnairs, dashboards and AI-alike applications for market research.
+For the sake of simplicity, the project was shortened to a single file (app.py), which completely manages the backend.

 --------------------------------------------------------------------
-universityJobDay is a software who shows young students a small example of AI-alike software in the context of market research.

     Copyright (C) 2020  Daniel Kiermeier